An abscess is a sign of an infection, usually on the skin. Find out what to do if your child develops one.

 Paronychia is an infection of the skin around a fingernail or toenail.
 Most of the time, it's not serious and can be treated at home.
 Learn what causes it, what to do, and how to prevent it.

 This harmless rash often forms a telltale "Christmas tree" pattern on the back that makes it easy to identify.

 Rocky Mountain spotted fever is an infection transmitted by ticks.
 Find out more about it - including how to prevent it.

 Roseola is a viral illness that usually affects kids between 6 months and 3 years old.
 Learn its signs and symptoms when to call the doctor.

 - Rubella (German Measles)

 Rubella infection, or German measles, is a generally mild disease in kids that can be prevented with vaccination.
 Its primary medical danger is to pregnant women because it can affect developing babies.

-Scabies is an infection that affects the skin, and is caused by a mite that burrows into the top layer of skin.
-The most common symptom of scabies is itching, which may be worse at night or after a hot bath.
+Scabies is an infestation that affects the skin, and is caused by a mite that burrows into the top layer of skin.
+It most often causes itching, which may be worse at night or after a hot bath.

 - Scarlet Fever

 Scarlet fever is an illness with a characteristic rash that is caused by a strep infection.
 Learn important facts about scarlet fever in this article for parents, including how to recognize its symptoms.